newcleo-dev-team/lbh15/joss/paper.md

 It is composed of parts addressed separately to the developers and to the users.
 An advanced use of the package needs skills in Python software development.
-The documentation is completed with examples for the users, starting from basic use up to short tutorials for more advanced applications.
+The documentation contains examples for users, from basic use to short tutorials for more advanced applications.

 # References